 THOMAS MULVEY.
-Under-Secretary of State.

 Under Secretary of State.
+3 ins

-HIS HONOUR the Lieutenant-Governor directs the Aubiliantion of the following: (L.S.)
+HIS HONOUR the Lieutenant-Governor directs the publica-

+(L.S.)
 JOHN IDINGTON, Deputy Governor General.
+CANADA.

-CANADA GEORGE THE FIFTH, by the Grace of God, of the United Kingdom of Great Britain and Ireland and of the British Dominions beyond the Seas, KING, Defender of the Faith,
+GEORGE THE FIFTH, by the Grace of God, of the United Kingdom of Great Britain and Ireland and of the British Dominions beyond the Seas, KING, Defender of the Faith, Emperer of India.

-Emperor of India.
-To all to whom these preesnts shall come, or whom the same may in anywise concern,-Greeting:
+all whom these presents shall come, or whom the same may in anywise concern,-Greeting:

-PROCLAMATION.
+PROCLAMATION

-E. L. NEWCOMBE,
+E. L. NEWCOMBE.

-Deputy Minister of Justice, Canada.
+Deputy Miffister of Justice, Canada,

-Whereas, in pursuance of the provisions of the Canada Temperance Act, the following notice has been addressed to the Secretary of State of Canada, empodying the petition
+Whereas in pursuance of the provisions of the Canada Temperance Act, the following notice has been addressed to the Secretary of State of Canada, embodying the petition

-"To the Honourable the Secretary of State of Canada.- "Sir:-We, the undersigned electors of the County of Sunbury, in the Province of New Brunswick, request you to take notice that we propose presenting the following polition
+"To the Honourable the Secretary of State of Canada,- "Sir,-We, the undersigned electors of the City of Fredericton, in the Province of New Brunswick, request you to take notice that we propose presenting the following petition to His Excellency the Governor General of Canada in Coun-